SmartBear/testengine-cli/README.md

 To install a fixed license, specify `type=fixed`, the user information and the path to either a .key file or a .zip file with licenses in it (as received from SmartBear).

-`testengine license install type=fixed fistName=Joe lastName=Tester email=joe.tester@example.com /home/joe/Downloads/licenses.zip`
+`testengine license install type=fixed firstName=Joe lastName=Tester email=joe.tester@example.com /home/joe/Downloads/licenses.zip`

 **Note:** When you install a new license, any existing old license is overwritten without deactivation.
 It is generally a good idea to first uninstall it.